masuday/Blupf90TutorialStandard/renum_genomic.md

 OPTION SNP_file snp4.txt
 ~~~~~

 The parameter file doesn't refer to the cross-reference file because, by default, BLUPF90 programs read the standard XrefID file (SNP file name + `XrefID`).
-Usually, you don't have to change the name of cross-reference file, so you just keep this option line.
+Usually, you do not have to change the name of cross-reference file, so you just keep this option line.
 If you do rename the XrefID file, you have to add the XrefID file name to the option-line by hand (as shown in the quick tour).

 The renumbered pedigree is different from the previous one.